 Imagine a scenario where the S&OP technology extracts data from different operational systems within the environment (such as the ERP system, supply chain execution system, demand forecasting system and so on), transforms the data into a common format and stores into a database designed for rapid simulations and analysis of business decisions and impacts.
 Each department then utilizes this data to create their plan and then collaborates with each other to arrive at a shared baseline.
 Each department also then creates alternative scenarios, evaluates the impact on metrics and shares them with the team members from other departments.
 From there, meetings are scheduled for the cross-functional teams to discuss the plan, as well as alternative scenarios, in order to agree on approaches.
 Information is presented to the executive team at formal S&OP meetings once a month, from which a plan emerges.

-In summary, by using purpose-built S&OP technology based on a framework described above, one will find their organization creating operational plans that are feasible, where supply and demand is in balance.
-Their flexibility to respond to special requests from key customers will be increased.
+In summary, by using purpose-built S&OP technology based on a framework described above, one can find his or her organization creating operational plans that are feasible, where supply and demand is in balance.
+The flexibility to respond to special requests from key customers can be increased.
 Perhaps most importantly, their business objectives — such as profitability, revenue or flexibility — can be maximized while their responsiveness to changing demand patters is higher.